Bira/octopus-carnival/_posts/2018-08-24-hall-of-judgment-review.md

 challenges, rewards, alternative ways of dealing with the challenges, and anything that might be initially concealed from the PCs.
 I'm sure the Ten Foot Pole guy would think they're still a little too verbose, though.

+Along with the PDF I also got two zip files containing full-sized versions of the encounter and dungeon maps present in the book.
+The encounter maps have no grid, which means they're suitable for use in a virtual table-top program.

 And once again, this book has a table of contents and index comparable to those of a GURPS book, which is awesome.